ReconVillage/2017.reconvillage.org/docs/_pages/about.md

 *To Be Announced*

 ### Contact Us:
 We tweet and give announcements about important updates before, during, and after DEFCON / other events from our Twitter handle [@reconvillage](https://twitter.com/reconvillage) and our Facebook page [@reconvillage](https://facebook.com/reconvillage).
-Watch out for major announcements and other  recon or osint related tweets / retweets / updates.
+Watch out for major announcements and other  recon or OSINT related tweets / retweets / updates.

 If you have any questions, suggestions or queries, please email us at contact@reconvillage.org.
 Use the same for media inquiries too.